 Essential oils and fragrance oils are oils that are both known to have a lot of benefits.
 Even though they both have nice smells, there are differences between them.
 The two cannot be substituted for each other because their chemical makeup is different.
 However, to get the benefits both offer, one might ask the question: can essential oils and fragrance oils be mixed?

 Yes, they can be mixed.
 Fragrance oils and essential oils can be mixed to make your own fragrances.
 However, mixing these oils is a very delicate process that should not be done by anyone who is not experienced in doing so.
-The reason being that if you mix the wrong combination of essential oils, it can cause an adverse reaction or even worse death.

-1. Scents to be created
+1. The scents to be created

 Essential oils are very concentrated and highly volatile.
 They should be used sparingly in products because they can cause irritation if used in large quantities or on sensitive skin types.
 Adding too much essential oil to a product can also change its color and consistency.